 This internship focuses on research related to the student experience at IU including residential life, Greek life, student organizational development, and athletics.
 Specific project interests for Summer 2018: The Evolution of Women’s Basketball Uniforms; History of Student Government; History of Greek Life Across IU.

 Organizational History Intern

 This internship researches the development of IU organizations, units, and storied programs across any campus and any time period in IU’s history.
-Specific project interests for Summer 2018: Khanya College Alumni Stories; History of Academic Advising; Philanthropy at IU; Units with Anniversaries in 2018 and 2019; history of IU’s multi-campus system; history of IU Graduate School; history of the College of Arts and Sciences; Legal History of IU; History of Community Engagement; IU History of International Activities; History of Informatics faculty impact.
+Specific project interests for Summer 2018: Khanya College Alumni Stories; History of Academic Advising; Philanthropy at IU; history of IU Graduate School; timelines and structures of curricular history from Seminary Square to present (development of departments and programs).

 Vital Research Intern

 This internship focuses on uncovering major discoveries, inventions, and scholarly achievements from IU’s past (across any campus, school, department, or center), developing historically and scientifically accurate depictions of these accomplishments, and translating them for modern and public audiences.
-Specific project interests for Spring 2018: Faculty Research Through the Years; pedagogical history of IU.
+Specific project interests for Summer 2018: Doc Counsilman and the Science of Swimming; photographer Will Counts.

 Signature Project Intern

 Advanced students will be selected to assist with administration, organization, and support for Bicentennial signature projects.
 Examples include: Public Arts Intern, Symposia Interns, and Time Capsule Interns.
-Specific Projects for Spring 2018: Public Arts, Title VI at 60 Symposia, and Time Capsule.
+Specific Projects for Summer 2018: Museum of IU curatorial intern.